-We work in close partnership with all parents and carers including those of children who have SEND.
 We offer flexible support and adaptations to our environment and curriculum to allow successful inclusion of children with more complex needs.
 Continuity for all children while transferring either from class to class or school to school, involves carefully planned transition programmes and transfer of paperwork.
 We liaise closely with other settings to ensure a smooth transition occurs for new children starting or leaving the school.